san francisco 49ers quarterback colin kaepernick has been trending since last friday.

 1968 mexico city olympics: another protest that drew serious backlash.

-sitting in protest rather than standing during the national anthem is a totally passive act. however, athletes of all sports and all levels generally accept this ritual as part of the game, and more than a few nfl players and coaches have disagreed with kaep’s method and/or motivation. they believe he disrespected the flag, the u.s. military, the united states or all three of them.
+sitting in protest rather than standing during the national anthem is a totally passive act. however, american athletes of all sports at all levels generally accept the ritual of standing as part of the game. more than a few nfl players and coaches have disagreed with kaep’s method and/or motivation. they believe he disrespected the flag, the u.s. military, the united states or all three of them.

 but seeing flags and national anthems as sacred, vague representations of a country’s belief system ignores important problems and creates new ones. it does not encourage (inspire, stimulate) people to think or listen to other perspectives. i definitely understand why kaeperinick decided to do what he is doing and it clearly has been an effective way to attract attention.

-what do u think? does kaepernick’s protest deserve respect? should he find a different way to express his discontent? is he wrong to speak out because he makes a lot of money playing football in the united states? share your views under leave a reply
+what do u think? does kaepernick’s protest deserve respect? should he find a different way to express his discontent? share your views under leave a reply